nicolasluckie/homelab/README.md

 Useful collections, scripts, and code snippets for home-labbers.

-Check out my collection of Compose files to hit the ground running, or check out the lists, subreddits, and my personal wiki below.
+Check out my collection of Compose files to hit the ground running.

 ## [Nicipedia 📖](https://wiki.nicolasluckie.com/)